ghoneycutt/puppet-modules/README.md

 This will use sed to replace git: with https: and then revert the Puppetfile after installation.
-Useful hack if you have firewall issues that prevent git but allow https and do not want to fork the project of manually run sed.
+Useful hack if you have firewall issues that prevent git but allow https and do not want to fork the project simply to change the protocol.